Immanuel Parents and Friends Community

 Chair – Sheldon Busch

 Treasurer – Trent Reisenleiter

 - Jo Boutchard

 Parent forums and P & F meetings are advertised in the fortnightly College newsletter, Immanuel in Touch.
 We welcome you to these meetings to hear of the progress of the College and Parents & Friends Community.
-A membership fee of $25.00 per family gives you voting rights and this is paid as part of the Term 1 fee account.
-These meetings aim to be informative about the school, education, and topics relevant to parents.
+A membership fee of $25.00 per family gives you voting rights and this is paid as part of the Term One fee account.
+These meetings aim to be informative about the College, education and topics relevant to parents.
 The elected P & F Executive meet on a monthly basis - on a Wednesday at 6:00pm in the Environmental Centre.
 Parents are most welcome to attend.